 We accept unsolicited submissions and queries, subject to the following broad conditions:

 We review submissions in the intervals between magazine production.
 Therefore, it can take us up to a year to respond.
 Please do not contact regarding the status of your submission.
 If we elect to publish it, we will notify you.
 If we decline, we notify you and return it only if you included a SASE in the original submission package; otherwise it will be recycled.
+We will not respond to email submissions unless we're interested in publishing it.
 No phone calls.

 We are not responsible for unsolicited materials sent to us.
 In particular, do not send original photos/artwork/slides, or any other material that you would be disappointed to have lost or damaged in transit.